-Claims processed by the Carrier/MAC must reach the national Medicare claims system data warehouse (National Claims History file) by February 24, 2012 to be included in the analysis.
+Claims processed by the Carrier or A/B MAC must reach the national Medicare claims system data warehouse (National Claims History file) by February 22, 2013 to be included in the analysis.
 Claims for services furnished toward the end of the reporting period should be filed promptly.
 Claims that are resubmitted only to add QDCs will not be included in the analysis.